-If your computer has two PC Card slots, use the lower slot for PC Type III cards.
+If your computer has two PC Card slots, use the lower slot for Type III PC Cards.

 Some PC Cards may require you to disable idle devices when using the PC Card.
-You can use Sony computer Setup to disable devices.
+You can use the Sony Notebook Setup utility to disable devices.